gameinn1/HikaruNoGoSSA/README.md

 The used fonts are in fonts.7z, either extract and right click install them, or use mkvmerge to multiplex it with the episodes.

 ## Progress
 I restarted this project in late December 2025 after it was laid dormant by gabest11.
 Before this I had literally no experience with Aegisub.
 I assumed that the work done by gabest11 was close to done... but it's really not.
 To show the stark differences, please look at my episode 1 and 2 compared to theirs.
-They did not even assign styling.
+They did not assign styling.

-I pretty well in recreating episode 1.
+I did pretty well in recreating episode 1.
 Literally everything is there.
 Basically perfect timing to E-F, good and consistent styling and proper Igo subbing with all the quirks of early E-F subs.
-That's another thing, the subbing for the ending Igo sections is nowhere near what E-F did so they also have to get properly resubbed from 2 onwards.
+That's another thing, the subbing for the ending Igo sections is nowhere near what E-F did so they also have to get properly resubbed from 3 onwards.
 I also properly subbed 75 Igo so I atleast had done the start and end of Igo... just not the inbetween. :P

 I am pretty sure gabest11 just took existing subs (similar to E-F/R-F for the main body) and transplanted them in and then added the opening and ending sections.
 The problem here is you get no styling and the timing at points isn't the best.